awsdocs/aws-sam-developer-guide/doc_source/serverless-deploying.md

 You can deploy your application by using AWS SAM command line interface \(CLI\) commands\.
 You can also use other AWS services that integrate with AWS SAM to automate your deployments\.

-The standard input to deploying serverless applications is the build artifacts created using the ``\.
+The standard input to deploying serverless applications is the build artifacts created using the `sam build`\.
 For more information about the `sam build` command, see [Building serverless applications](serverless-building.md)\.

 ## Deploying using the AWS SAM CLI<a name="serverless-sam-cli-using-package-and-deploy"></a>